 Continuing education is required between renewals in almost every state.
 Hours and topics vary by board.

-Kindergarten teachers need continuing education to renew their licenses.
-The number of hours required and specific topics depend on your state.
+Kindergarten teachers must complete continuing education to renew their licenses.
+Your state sets the specific hour requirement and topics.
 Common requirements include ethics and state education law.
-Check with your state's education board for exact CE hours and subject areas.
+Check your state's licensing board for exact CE hours needed for your renewal cycle.

 Strong candidates for the kindergarten teacher role combine the technical knowledge tested on the exam with judgment and communication skills you build through supervised experience.